troyvassalotti/troyv.dev/blog/i-logged-my-migraines-for-a-year.md

 Getting poor sleep wasn't always enough to cause a migraine by itself; however, drinking the night before might put me in a bad situation.
 And I can't control the weather or tough times at work, so it's up to me to limit my exposure to other triggers as best I can.
 The more they stack up, the higher my chances are.

 ## Now What?
 Knowing what I know now, I'm taking precautions while also cutting myself some slack.
 For example, I'm meditating more and seeing a neurologist again.
 I can't get rid of the migraines entirely and I accept that.
-It's not worth it to get bent out of shape unless they get more extreme of happen way more often.
+It's not worth it to get bent out of shape unless they get more extreme or happen way more often.

 As of writing this, I've had seven and that's pretty nice, all things considered.
 If you're keeping math at home, that's a month's worth of migraines in three months time.
 It's only uphill from here.